DavidKowarsky/worlds-elsewhere.com/shows/2020.12/winter-cabaret.md

 ## Support Us

-If you like what you’ve seen from Worlds Elsewhere and would like to see more, take a moment to donate to our [<i igogo>crowdfunding campaign on indiegogo</i>][indiegogo].
-Be immortalized on our website!
-Get advance admission to the community Discord before it becomes a Patreon exclusive, and be first in line for company t-shirts in the new year!
+If you like what you’ve seen from Worlds Elsewhere and would like to see more, take a moment to look at ways you can help [Support Us](/pages/support-us)!

 We understand if you, like many people, are not in a position to offer your financial support at the moment; this is a difficult time.
 If that is the case and you would still like to support our mission, any of the following steps would be very welcome assistance: